DaveSteadman/SimpleMeshDecimation/README.md

 SimpleMeshDecimation
 ====================

 Purpose: A tech demo type project to invalidate a number of points in a 2D grid, and then recreate a contiguous set of triangles over the remaining points.
-The original idea being that we can calculate simpler meshes for map tiles in a 3D application, by some means, and then recreate the triangles that we need.
+The original idea being that we can calculate simpler meshes for map tiles in a 3D application by some means, and then recreate the the set of triangles that we need to draw it.

 This is not a comprehensive implementation that you would see in any "Delunay" method, but a simple implementatino from first principles.